Low-Resource Authorship Style Transfer: Can Non-Famous Authors Be Imitated?: Evaluation

 \section{Evaluation}

-Automatic evaluation metrics for style transfer proposed by \citet{strap} and others \citep{styleattributetransfer,tstsurvey,styletransferrecipe} typically consider: 1) accuracy of the style transfer, 2) semantic meaning preservation, and sometimes, 3) fluency of the output.
+Automatic evaluation metrics for style transfer proposed by \citet{strap} and others \citep{styleattributetransfer,tstsurvey,styletransferrecipe} typically consider: 1) accuracy of the style transfer, 2) meaning preservation, and sometimes, 3) fluency of the output.
 We follow this existing framework to propose automatic evaluation metrics for low-resource authorship style transfer.

 To measure accuracy of the style transfer, prior work trained classifiers to perform authorship or style identification of text.
-If the style transferred output could manipulate the classifier's output, it could be considered successful.
+If the style transfer output could manipulate the classifier's decision, it could be considered successful.
 In our low-resource setting, where we only have 16 posts per author, it would be improbable we could attain an accurate classifier this way.
 Instead, we propose utilizing authorship representation embeddings or style representation embeddings to measure the accuracy of the transfer.
-These embeddings create a singular vector that represents that authorship or the style of a set of texts in a continuous vector space.
+These embeddings create a singular vector that represents the authorship or the style of a set of texts in a continuous vector space.
 By measuring movement away from the source author and movement towards the target author in this space, we can achieve an automatic measure of style transfer accuracy\footnote{We want to explicitly measure movement both away from the source author and towards the target author since, in a vector space, it is possible to have multiple locations equidistant to the target author with some being closer to the source author than others.}.
-We evaluate our metrics over two embedding spaces, the Universal Author Representation (UAR) Embeddings \citep{luar}, which capture style and content to represent authorship with a continuous vector representation, and Style Embeddings, which aim to capture only style in a continuous vector representation \citep{styleemb}, but are trained on far less data than the UAR embeddings.
+We evaluate our metrics over two embedding spaces, the Universal Author Representation (UAR) Embeddings \citep{luar}, which capture style and content to represent authorship with a continuous vector representation, and Style Embeddings, which aim to capture only style in a continuous vector representation \citep{styleemb}, but are trained on far less data than the UAR Embeddings.
+We primarily utilize UAR Embeddings in this work, but provide results for Style Embeddings in Appendix F for reference.